loreanvictor/techblog/posts/rxjs-group-by.md

 export default router.core;
 ```

-If you are not familiar with [RxXpress](https://loreanvictor.github.io/rxxpress/), its a library quite
+> If you are not familiar with [RxXpress](https://loreanvictor.github.io/rxxpress/), its a library quite
 like [Express](https://expressjs.com/) for handling incoming HTTP requests (it even works with Express
 under the hood and [integrates neatly with Express](https://loreanvictor.github.io/rxxpress/#inter-operability)).
 In Express, you register a callback for each route, looking at one request at a time.
 In RxXpress however,
 you get a _stream of requests_ for each route instead, in form of an [RxJS Observable](https://rxjs.dev/guide/observable).

-This allows us to manipulate the stream itself instead of dancing around with one request at a time.
-For example, we can authenticate incoming requests, and then group them based on the user making the request:
+We can, for example, authenticate incoming requests, and then group them based on the user making the request:

 ```ts
 import { Router, use } from 'rxxpress';    // @see [RxXpress](https://loreanvictor.github.io/rxxpress/)